wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/aix/wazuh_agent_package_aix.rst

 AIX from package
 ================

-The Wazuh agent for AIX can be downloaded from our :ref:`packages list <packages>`.
+You can download the  `AIX installer <https://packages.wazuh.com/3.x/aix/wazuh-agent-3.11.3-1.aix.ppc.rpm>`_ from our :ref:`packages list <packages>`.
 You can choose installation or a deployment:

   a) Installation: